spillow/CarND-Vehicle-Detection/writeup.md

 To coalesce multiple hits into a single detection, `scipy.ndimage.measurements.label()` was used.
 After each pixel in the heat map was labeled, I then drew a box around the extent of the entire label assuming that was a car.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on a frame of video:

 ### Here are six frames and their corresponding heatmaps: